sunhaopku/sunhaopku.github.io/_pages/about.md

 \|
 <a href="https://github.com/microsoft/SimXNS/tree/main/LEAD"><strong>Code</strong></a>

-**Distill the intermediate features from teacher to student without the constraints on model architecture or tokenizers.**
+**Distilling the intermediate features from teacher to student without the constraints on model architecture or tokenizers.**

 </div>
 </div>